SirGFM/GFraMe/README.md

   <summary>Fixed time step</summary>
   Time elapsed between frames is counted in milliseconds and guaranteed to be constant between frames.
-When that isn't possible (e.g., 60FPS would require 16.666...ms), frames will vary in a consistent matter (e.g., 17ms/17ms/16ms).
+When that isn't possible (e.g., 60FPS would require 16.666...ms), frames will vary in a consistent manner (e.g., 17ms/17ms/16ms).
 </details>

 <details>
   <summary>"Action-oriented" input</summary>
-  Instead of delegating to the lib's user to check whether an action was performed in any of the assigned keys (e.g., assigning jump to both up key, 'w' and spacebar), "virtual keys" may be created and have inputs (keyboard keys, mouse buttons and gamepad buttons) assigned to them.
+  To handle input, "virtual keys" must be created to represent action.
+Keys, gamepad buttons e mouse buttons can be assigned to those "v-keys".
+This should make customizable controls easier to implement.

   *NOTE:* Inputs can't be bound to more than one action!
 </details>